dastrm/StokesFlow.jl/README.md

 * **free slip** boundary conditions
 * Kernel fusing and some optimizations, where applicable
-* Free surface stabilization, coupled with timestep computation
+* Free surface stabilization, coupled with time step computation

 This so-called **free surface stabilization** implicitly advects the density field $\rho$ to the next time step.
 This suppresses oscillations of the free surface, the so-called **drunken sailor instability**.
 Thus, especially the kernel computing the y-Stokes residual is significantly more involved, but enables much larger time steps.
 Fig. 4 and Fig. 5 demonstrate this effect.